auroracoin101/Auroracoin/doc/build-osx.md

 Notes
 -----

-* Tested on OS X 10.10 Yosemite through macOS 10.13 High Sierra on 64-bit Intel processors only.
+* Tested on OS X 10.15.6 Catalina on 64-bit Intel processors only.

 * Building with downloaded Qt binaries is not officially supported.
 See the notes in [#7714](https://github.com/bitcoin/bitcoin/issues/7714)